gabrielabarajas/testing-one/docs/tutorial-administration/01installation-setup.md

 ![](/img/MNG-INS-CNF-01/MNG-INS-CNF-01-STP-15.png)

 16\.
 Click "**Add**" button to ad a new Theme.

 ![](/img/MNG-INS-CNF-01/MNG-INS-CNF-01-STP-16.png)

 17\.
-Click "Roles" dropdown to select the roles that will have access to the Theme to be created.
+Click "**Roles**" dropdown to select the roles that will have access to the Theme to be created.

 ![](/img/MNG-INS-CNF-01/MNG-INS-CNF-01-STP-17.png)